-In connection with the Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020 of DermTech, Inc. (the "Company"), as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned hereby certifies in his capacity as the specified officer of the Company, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:
+In connection with the Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2020 of DermTech, Inc. (the "Company"), as filed with the Securities and Exchange Commission on the date hereof (the "Report"), each of the undersigned hereby certifies in his capacity as the specified officer of the Company, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that, to the best of his knowledge:

-- (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+- The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and (1) - The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the (2)Company.

-By: /s/ John Dobak John Dobak Chief Executive Officer

-(principal executive officer)
+By: John Dobak Chief Executive Officer (principal executive officer)